 setUserProperty (Android) or

-setUserPropertyString (iOS) in your code, refer to the developer documentation.
+setUserPropertyString (iOS) in your tracking code, refer to the developer documentation.

-In order to use a user property as a report filter, you need to explicitly register it.
+In order to apply a user property as a report filter, you need to register it in the Analytics interface.
 Filtering is possible on data received from the day of registration onwards.
 To register a new user property:

 - Click NEW USER PROPERTY.